All minor-minimal apex obstructions with connectivity two: The 72 connectivity- 2 apex obstructions with a unique 2 -cut having a planar heavy component

 \begin{theorem} Assume Assumptions~\ref{assumptions}.
 Choose any Kuratowski subgraphs $H_a$ and $H_b$ avoiding $a$ and $b$, respectively, that also minimize $|E(H_a)| + |E(H_b)|$.
-If $H_a$ is a subdivision of $K_5$ or $H_b$ is a subdivision of $K_5$, then any vertex in $C$ is a branch vertex of $H_a$ or a branch vertex of $H_b$. \end{theorem} \begin{proof} Without loss of generality, let $H_a$ is a subdivision of $K_5$.
+If $H_a$ is a subdivision of $K_5$ or $H_b$ is a subdivision of $K_5$, then any vertex in $C$ is a branch vertex of $H_a$ or a branch vertex of $H_b$. \end{theorem} \begin{proof} Without loss of generality, $H_a$ is a subdivision of $K_5$.
 Assume, to the contrary, there is a vertex $w \in C$ that is a not a branch vertex either $H_a$ or $H_b$.
 By Theorem~\ref{NonBranchLemma} part~(i), $deg_G(w)=4$ and $w \in V(H_a) \cap V(H_b)$.
 Now $w$ has two neighbors in $H_b$, at least one of which is not vertex $a$.
 Consider a neighbor $x$ of $w$ such that $wx \in E(H_b)$ and $x \neq a$.
 By Theorem~\ref{NonBranchLemma} part~(iii), $x \in V(H_a)$.
 There are three cases shown in \autoref{NonBranchTK5}.

-The figure shows a subdivision of $K_5$ that represents $H_a$; $w$ is a non-branch vertex with a neighbor $x$ such that $wx \in E(H_b) \setminus E(H_a)$.
+The figure shows a subdivision of $K_5$ that represents $H_a$; $w$ is a non-branch vertex with a neighbor $x$ such that $wx \in E(H_b) - E(H_a)$.
 The vertex $x$ could be in any of three positions.
-The dotted lines indicates subdivided paths of $H_a$ that can be deleted leaving a new subdivision\footnote{These cases essentially follow from a commonly rediscovered fact that a vertex minimal non-planar graph that is not just a subdivision of $K_5$ has a spanning $K_{3,3}$ subdivision.} of $K_{3,3}$ with fewer edges than $H_a$, in each case.
+The dotted lines indicates paths of $H_a$ that can be deleted leaving a new subdivision of $K_{3,3}$ with fewer edges than $H_a$, in each case.
 This new Kuratowski subgraph avoids vertex $a$ also, so contradicts the choice of $H_a$.
+So these cases essentially follow from a commonly rediscovered fact that a vertex minimal non-planar graph that is not just a subdivision of $K_5$ has a spanning $K_{3,3}$ subdivision.

 In each case, a new choice of $H_a$ as a subdivision of $K_{3,3}$ has fewer edges than the current $H_a$; this contradicts that the original choice of $H_a$ and $H_b$ minimized $|E(H_a)| + |E(H_b)|$. \end{proof}